muKaustav/sync-feature/README.md

 docker compose up --build
 ```

-- The app, along with its dependencies should be running on port 8000.
+- The app should be running on port 8000, and the rest of the dependencies on their respective ports.

 ### 5. Ngrok Setup